-Pursuant to Section 32-135 (a), the City Commission may grant redevelopment area modifications for specified development standards relating to any proposed project if it is determined that all the following criteria are met:
+Pursuant to Section 32-135 (a), the City Commission may grant redevelopment area modifications for specified development standards

 1. The code standards are determined to significantly inhibit neighborhood or structural improvement efforts.

 The Code requires that any single- or double-loaded parking corridor with more than four abutting parking spaces must allow vehicles to enter and exit in one continuous forward motion, without relying on a vacant space to turn around.
 The Applicant requests a RAM to permit a three-point turn at the end of the parking aisle on the third level of the parking garage instead of providing continuous forward motion.